jonmumm/actor-kit/README.md

    - Ensure that `ACTOR_KIT_SECRET` is kept secure and not exposed publicly.
    - The `durable_objects.bindings` section creates a binding between your Worker and the Durable Object classes that implement your actor servers.
    - The `migrations` section is necessary to create the Durable Object classes in your Cloudflare account.
-   - Uncomment and adjust the `routes` section if you're using a custom domain.

 4. Create your Worker script (e.g., `src/server/worker.ts`):